umwrit350sp17/su17-team2/teamdocs/Writer Documentation/7 Page Formatting.md

 Default margins are set to 0.75 inch.
 For English papers requiring MLA formatting, you will need to change margins to 1 inch.
 This is not difficult.

 Simply click on the drop-down menu next to Margins and select Normal 1 inch.

+As you can see from the screenshot above, you can make other stylistic changes to your document, such as changing the number style, formatting columns, or adding headers and/or footers.